“The future of IT will be many private enterprise blockchains, many private consortium blockchains, and some public blockchains, like Ethereum.”

 #Blockchain is more than a market.
 It’s a movement.

 — Joseph Lubin (@ethereumJoseph) December 1, 2018

-We do seem like @ethereumJoseph fanboys but the man sure knows his domain.
-With the above intro, we set the tone for our write-up where we will try to cover the Ethereum space, private networks, scaling solutions and how blockchain can be used throughout various industries and businesses.
+We do seem like @ethereumJoseph fanboys, but the man sure knows his domain.
+With the above intro, we set the tone for our write-up.
+We will try to cover the Ethereum space, private networks, scaling solutions, and how blockchain can be used throughout various industries and businesses.